compiler-explorer/compiler-explorer/Roadmap.md

 CE was started in 2012 to serve my needs at [my company](http:/drw.com) in terms of showing how C++ constructs translated to assembly code.
-It started out as a `tmux` session with `vi` running in one pane and `watch gcc -S foo.cc -o -` running in the other.
-Since those days it's now a public website serving the C++, Rust, Go and D communities and performs around 20,000 compilations per day.
+It started out as a `tmux` session with `vi` running in one panel and `watch gcc -S foo.cc -o -` running in the other.
+Since those days, it's now a public website serving the C++, Rust, Go and D communities and performs around 20,000 compilations per day.

 This document is an attempt to capture thoughts on the future direction of Compiler Explorer.